ispeedonthe405/sbwpf/README.md

 # SBWPF

 ## A WPF application kit consisting of things I have found useful over time.
-The three assemblies are as follows:
+The four assemblies are as follows:

 ### Core:
 - Logger: A lightweight event log system, supporting multiple categories (Debug, Info, Notify, Warning, Error, Exception).
 Easily binds to UX.